-Last time we saw how to forge a valid signature by intercepting a signed message, its authentic signature and the length of the key that was used to sign it.
-Today we’ll see how to decrypt ciphertexts, without knowing the key that was used to encrypt the original plaintext.
-The only mistake that needs to be made, is for a decryption module to leak whether the padding of the ciphertext that is decrypting, has a valid padding or not!
-Yes, an innocent looking papercut like this, will make your crypto fall completely apart.
+Previously, we explored how to forge a legitimate signature by intercepting a signed message, its authentic signature, and the length of the key used to sign it.
+Today, we’ll discuss how to decrypt ciphertexts without having knowledge of the key used to encrypt the original plaintext.
+All that is required to achieve this is for a decryption module to reveal whether the padding of the ciphertext being decrypted has valid padding or not.
+This seemingly innocuous vulnerability is known as the Padding Oracle Attack and can completely compromise your cryptographic security.

-In this case, the decryption module that leaks this information is called the Padding Oracle.
-The Padding Oracle Attack was initially published by Vaudenay and it’s a side-channel chosen-ciphertext attack that works against the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards #7 (PKCS7) padding scheme.
-Side-channel attacks are those that are based on the implementation of a cryptosystem.
-Chosen-ciphertext attacks on the other hand, are those that enable the adversary to submit chosen ciphertexts and decrypt them using a cryptosystem.
-In order to understand how the attack works, we need first to understand how CBC and PKCS7 work.
+The Padding Oracle, in this case, is the decryption module responsible for leaking the aforementioned information.
+This attack was initially introduced by Vaudenay and is categorized as a side-channel chosen-ciphertext attack that targets the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards #7 (PKCS7) padding scheme.
+Side-channel attacks exploit vulnerabilities that are present in the implementation of a cryptosystem, whereas chosen-ciphertext attacks allow the attacker to submit chosen ciphertexts and decrypt them using a cryptosystem.
+In order to understand how this attack works, we must first understand how CBC and PKCS7 operate.

-When encrypting a plaintext with a block cipher in CBC mode, then the plaintext input of each block is XOR’ed with the ciphertext output of the previous block cipher.
-That way the slightest change in the plaintext input, will affect all the following blocks of its block, apart from the block itself.
-In the case of the first block, then a random block (per encryption) called Initialization Vector is used to XOR the plaintext of the first block before it’s encrypted.
+When using a block cipher in CBC mode to encrypt plaintext, the plaintext input of each block is XOR-ed with the ciphertext output of the previous block cipher.
+This process ensures that even the slightest modification in the plaintext input will affect all the subsequent blocks except for the block itself.
+In the case of the first block, a random block, called an Initialization Vector (IV), is XOR-ed with the plaintext of the first block before it’s encrypted.

-In order to decrypt a ciphertext that was produced using CBC, you need to XOR the ciphertext of the previous block, with the output of the current block cipher.
-That way you nullify the encryption’s XOR operation of the previous’ block cipher’s ciphertext:
+To decrypt a ciphertext that was generated using CBC, you must XOR the output of the current block cipher with the ciphertext of the previous block.
+This step essentially cancels out the encryption’s XOR operation of the previous block cipher’s ciphertext:

 Ci - 1 ⊕ Pi ⊕ Ci - 1 →